mdroste/metrics-mathcamp-2021/README.md

 - [Worksheet 4](/Worksheets/worksheet4.pdf) (Day 2, Afternoon)

-- Worksheet 5 (forthcoming)

-Rest of content (day 3) to be posted soon.

 Acknowledgements
 ---------------------------------

 This content was developed between 2018 and 2021 by Ashesh Rambachan, Frank Pinter, and myself (Michael Droste).
-Notes are drawn from many sources referenced in the text, with a particular aim to align with Gary Chamberlain's econometrics [lecture notes](https://github.com/paulgp/GaryChamberlainLectureNotes/).
+Notes are drawn from many sources referenced in the text, with a particular aim to align with Gary Chamberlain's econometrics [lecture notes](https://github.com/paulgp/GaryChamberlainLectureNotes/) and Isaiah Andrews' course materials for first-year graduate econometrics.